MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ### Design considerations: Infrastructure

 - Consider what Log Analytics workspace you use for Azure Virtual Desktop.
-- The session host performance counters are collected and logged.
-- Use network performance monitoring for user experience management.
-- Set up an alerting model around the collected logs and metrics.
+- Design an alerting strategy to stay proactive in troubleshooting issues and maintain a good user experience.
 - Use Windows Update Management for the session hosts between feature updates.
-- Consider relying on Azure Policy for your governance and security monitoring needs.
+- Consider the governance and security monitoring needs of your infrastructure.
+- Enable Log Analytics for the diagnostics feature to let admins identify issues through a single interface.
+With this capability, the service creates activity logs for both user and administrative actions.

 ### Design recommendations: Infrastructure

 - Use the same Log Analytics workspace that's used for the Azure Virtual Desktop platform.
+- [Configure alerts](/azure/virtual-desktop/insights#optional-configure-alerts) to be more proactive in troubleshooting issues and act on performance signals that might require attention.
 - Use a centralized Azure Monitor Log Analytics workspace in the region of your session hosts.
-- Set up the performance counters according to the [documentation](/azure/virtual-desktop/insights#workspace-performance-counters).
-- Set up the Network Performance Monitor in the same region as your Azure Virtual Network and session hosts.
 - Incorporate Azure policies and governance for enterprise-scale into the Azure Virtual Desktop landing zone.
 - The [security baseline for Azure Virtual Desktop](/security/benchmark/azure/baselines/virtual-desktop-security-baseline#data-protection) has relevant Azure Policy Definitions listed, helping you measure compliance to the Azure Security Benchmark.
+Using the security baseline helps establishing a good security monitoring and governance of your Azure Virtual Desktop infrastructure.
+- Read [Use Log Analytics for the diagnostics feature](/azure/virtual-desktop/diagnostics-log-analytics) to see how activity logs for user and administrative activities are categorized.